Paddlefish: Snagging Report and Advisories

 General Conditions

-On the Osage River in Miller County below highway 54 bridge snagging has been very slow.
-Very few paddlefish are being caught.
-Most snaggers are fishing between Hwy 54 and the golf course, but are not seeing a lot of paddlefish on their fish finders.
-Water temperature was in the mid-40s and there was little flow over the past week.
+On the Osage River in Miller County below highway 54 bridge snagging has been slow.
+Flow has been low to moderate, and water temperatures have been in the low 50s.
+Paddlefish have been scattered and angler have had very little success.
+Most snaggers are fishing between Hwy 54 and the golf course.
+It will likely take increased water temperatures to pull more fish upstream and increase snagging success.
 If you are snagging on the Osage River below Bagnell Dam, please remember snagging is not allowed between Bagnell Dam and the Hwy 54 bridge.

 There has been some confusion about the paddlefish length limits.
 Lake of the Ozarks, Table Rock Lake, Truman Lake and their tributaries have a 34” minimum length limit.
 The rest of the state has a 32” minimum length limit.